Swedish Model Anna Nystrom Flaunts Fit Figure In A Curve-Hugging Dress: ‘Creamy Colors’

 “Breathtakingly beautiful my dream woman,” a second social media user wrote.

-“You are always very beautiful Anna,” a third chimed in, adding a few red hearts.
+“You are always very beautiful Anna,” a third person chimed in, adding a few red hearts.

 “Ok this is insanely beautiful.
 You are gorgeous.
 My heart skips a beat every time you post,” one more commented.

 This is not the first time in recent weeks that Anna has dropped jaws in a sexy look.
-Previously, it was shared by The Inquisitr that the fitness model stunned in another scanty look, that time while clad in a lingerie set.
+Previously, The Inquisitr shared that the fitness model stunned in another scanty look, that time while clad in a lingerie set.
 It comes as no surprise that the update earned her rave reviews from fans.